prestodb/presto/README.md

 * Use Guava's `Splitter` for parsing strings.
 * When appropriate, use the Java 8 stream API.
 However, note that the stream implementation does not perform well so avoid using it in inner loops or otherwise performance sensitive sections.
 * Categorize errors when throwing exceptions.
 For example, PrestoException takes an error code as an argument, `PrestoException(HIVE_TOO_MANY_OPEN_PARTITIONS)`.
 This categorization lets you generate reports so you can monitor the frequency of various failures.
-* Ensure that all files have the appropriate license; you can generate the license by running `mvn license:format`.
+* Ensure that all files have the appropriate license header; you can generate the license by running `mvn license:format`.
-* Consider using String formatting (printf style formatting using the Java `Formatter class`): `String.format("Session property %s is invalid: %s", name, value)`.
+* Consider using String formatting (printf style formatting using the Java `Formatter` class): `format("Session property %s is invalid: %s", name, value)` (note that `format()` should always be statically imported).
 Sometimes, if you only need to append something, consider using the `+` operator.
 * Avoid using the ternary operator.
-* Use the `Assertions` class from Airlift where possible.
-Those assertion methods are preferred because they give better error messages than the TestNG equivalents.
+* Use an assertion from Airlift's `Assertions` class if there is one that covers your case rather than writing the assertion by hand.
 Over time we may move over to more fluent assertions like AssertJ or Fest.